instasolutions/instalogin-sdk-php/README.md

 ## Quick Guide

-Below is a striped down guide how to integrate Instalogin in your project to test it out.
+Below is a striped down guide how to integrate Instalogin in your project to test it easily.
 We are already preparing a comprehensive documentation covering all possible use cases and parameters.
 So stay tuned.

 _Please notice: this document is a work in progress and currently addresses PHP 5.6 for backward compatibility._